-The ingredients are easy to find anywhere and versatile at the same time.
-Chose the type of meat that you love and make this soup according to your preferences.
-Just use meat with bones as the stock turns out more rich and flavorful.
+The ingredients are easy to find anywhere and versatile.
+Choose the type of meat that you love and make this soup according to your preferences.
+Use meat with bones, as the stock turns out more rich and flavorful.

 Classic Borscht Ingredients: